Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 	- One new C# script should populate the `Assets/RosMessages/Moveit/msg` directory: RobotTrajectory.

-2. Next, the custom message scripts for this tutorial will be generated.
+1. Next, the custom message scripts for this tutorial will need to be generated.

    Still in the ROS Message Browser window, expand `ROS/src/niryo_moveit/msg` to view the msg files listed.
 Next to msg, click `Build 2 msgs`.